burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 From a consumer’s point of view, the murky back-end AI models all do the same thing.
 (It’s actually a lot more complicated, but the point is consumers just don’t care.)

 Other analysts argue that front-end AI apps are ripe for consolidation.
 There are thousands of apps competing against each other to support the same overlapping workflows.
-They essentially do the same thing.
+They all essentially do the same thing.
 They can’t all survive when all consumers want is simplicity.

 The consolidation pressure isn't coming from market forces alone.